 According to a General Motors spokesperson GM has now recalled 1.6 million cars.
 The cars in the recall are 2005-2007 Chevrolet Cobalt, 2007 Pontiac G5, 2003-2007 Saturn Ion, 2006-2007 Chevy HHR, 2006-2007 Pontiac Solstice and 2007 Saturn Sky vehicles.

-Part of the problem is that none of the people in charge at General Motors are still working for General Motors.
-In fact, General Motors is no longer the General Motors that was in charge during those investigations.
-General Motors went through a bankruptcy so there will be questions as to how liable the new General Motors is.
+Part of the problem is that none of the people in charge of General Motors are still working for General Motors.
+In fact, General Motors is no longer General Motors that was in charge during those investigations.
+General Motors went through bankruptcy so there will be questions as to how liable the new General Motors is.

 But where was National Highway Traffic Safety Administration (NHTSA)?
 Just like GM’s Barra, the U.S. Transportation Secretary Anthony Foxx was not at the helm of NHTSA during those years, but where was Secretary Ray LaHood?
 Why didn’t NHTSA act more aggressively and demand a recall from General Motors?